emahshie/csc215/bigint/studyquestions.md

 **Write the body of operator- assuming that operator+ has been written**

+It first handles specific scenarios such as when the operands have different signs (converting subtraction to addition) or when the result should be negative by flipping the order of subtraction.
+For same-sign numbers, it performs digit-by-digit subtraction from right to left, managing borrowing when needed, and constructs the result.
+After computation, leading zeros are removed, the result is reversed for correct ordering, and a new BigInt with the calculated value is returned.

 ## Set 3
 **1. Consider the error handling provided by your C++ system.
 What does the system do if a file is not present in a call to open?
 What happens on integer overflow or divide by zero?
 Determine which method(s) are used and discuss the relative desirability of other options.**